Social Hummus x Loria Stern: A Sunday Social Club at Silverlake Meadows

-Featured chef collaborations push culinary boundaries, with 100% of the profits donated to a relevant social cause or charity.
+Chef collaborations push culinary boundaries.
+Profits are donated to a relevant social cause or charity.

-Based on the shared communal experience of eating hummus, Social Hummus believes in the power of sustainable communities, while emphasizing the intersection of philanthropy, food, art & design.
+Based on the shared communal experience of eating hummus, we believe in the power of sustainable communities, while emphasizing the intersection of philanthropy, food, art & design.

-*Social Hummus is plant-based, preservative-free, dairy-free, gluten-free, nut-free, soy-free, kosher, & made with heirloom chickpeas from Rancho Gordo.
+*Social Hummus is plant-based, preservative-free, dairy-free, gluten-free, nut-free, soy-free & made with heirloom garbanzo beans from Rancho Gordo.